 Skip to main content

-Threadify is designed to be the bridge between deep technical observability and high-level business process monitoring.
+Threadify is a service-delivery intelligence system.
+The Threadify SDK supports converting standard OpenTelemetry (OTel) traces into Threadify’s service-delivery concepts, thereby providing deep, actionable intelligence into exactly how you are delivering to your customers.
 If your application is already instrumented with OpenTelemetry (OTel), you do not need to manually add thread.step() calls throughout your codebase.
 Instead, you can use the Threadify OpenTelemetry Exporter to seamlessly translate your existing traces into Threadify execution graphs.

 The Mapping Model